 shop 5 products

-The best skincare routine for dry or sensitive skin
+Skincare routine for dry or sensitive skin

-The best skincare routine for acne-prone skin
+Skincare routine for acne-prone skin

-Next up, a salicylic acid toner in the form of Paula's Choice's Skin Perfecting 2% BHA Liquid Exfoliant, £28, which unclogs pores and smooths skin texture.
+Next up, a salicylic acid toner in the form of Paula's Choice's Skin Perfecting 2% BHA Liquid Exfoliant, £28.90, which unclogs pores and smooths skin texture.
 You can apply this with a cotton pad or your fingers if you're trying to be more eco-friendly.
 Follow with a lightweight moisturiser.
-Dr Howard recommends SkinCeuticals.
-Try their Face Cream, £120, which makes skin feel soft and appear glowy; a cheaper alternative would be SVR SEBIACLEAR Hydra Moisturiser, £14.
+Dr Howard recommends SkinCeuticals' Face Cream, £140, which makes skin feel soft and appear glowy; a cheaper alternative would be SVR SEBIACLEAR Hydra Moisturiser, £15.
 Dermatologists also advise alternating between salicylic acid and a gentle retinoid serum each evening to unplug pores but that's down to personal preference, and it's all about what your skin can tolerate.

 In the morning, one cleanse will do.
-Paula's Choice's salicylic acid toner can be used in the AM, too, but if you're applying skincare acids be sure to follow with a high factor sunscreen, like La Roche-Posay Anthelios Ultra-Light Invisible Fluid SPF50+ Sun Cream, £17.50, as acids can make skin sensitive to sunlight.
+Paula's Choice's salicylic acid toner can be used in the AM, too, but if you're applying skincare acids be sure to follow with a high factor sunscreen, like La Roche-Posay Anthelios Ultra-Light Invisible Fluid SPF50+ Sun Cream, £19.50, as acids can make skin sensitive to sunlight.